Act respecting the laicity of the State: Court challenges

-The law has faced many legal challenges.
+Since the law was first introduced in 2019, it has faced many legal challenges.

 The National Council of Canadian Muslims (NCCM) and the Canadian Civil Liberties Association (CCLA) filed a legal challenge against the law which aimed to stay its application.
-The groups argue that the law is unconstitutional, irreparably harms religious minorities and constitutes "state-sanctioned second class citizenship."
-The Quebec Court of Appeal later granted the petitioning organizations leave to appeal the claim for an injunction.
+The groups argue that the law is unconstitutional, irreparably harms religious minorities, and constitutes "state-sanctioned second-class citizenship".
+The Quebec Court of Appeal later granted the petitioning organisations leave to appeal the claim for an injunction.
 The Coalition Inclusion Quebec announced a challenge to the ruling at the Quebec Court of Appeal in order to strike down the entire law.
 A 29-day hearing into challenges to the law was heard in the Quebec Superior Court in 2020.

 In April 2021, Quebec Superior Court judge Marc-André Blanchard ruled that the law violated the freedom of expression and religion of religious minorities (especially Muslim women).
-Blanchard stated the law "in one way violat[es] their freedom of religion, and in another, [does] the same in regards to their freedom of expression, since clothing constitutes both pure and simple expression, and also the manifestation of a religious belief."
-Nevertheless he upheld most of the ban as the government had invoked the notwithstanding clause.
+Blanchard stated the law "in one way [violates] their freedom of religion, and in another, [does] the same in regards to their freedom of expression, since clothing constitutes both pure and simple expression, and also the manifestation of a religious belief."
+Nevertheless, he upheld most of the ban as the government had invoked the notwithstanding clause.
 However, he ruled that the provisions were unconstitutional, to the extent they applied to English-language school boards, as the notwithstanding clause cannot be used to restrict minority language rights protected by the Canadian Charter Rights and Freedoms.
-Similarly, the notwithstanding clause cannot be used to restrict rights granted by s.
-3 of the Canadian Charter to elected members of the legislative assemblies, so the law was unconstitutional to the extent it purported to apply to members of the National Assembly.
+Similarly, the notwithstanding clause cannot be used to restrict rights granted by Section 3 of the Canadian Charter to elected members of the legislative assemblies, so the law was unconstitutional to the extent it purported to apply to members of the National Assembly.

+On February 29 2024, The Quebec Court of Appeal ruled in favor of Quebec's Bill 21.

+In 2025, the Supreme Court of Canada agreed to hear a challenge to the bill,with the court expected to rule on how provinces can invoke Section 33 of the Canadian Charter of Rights and Freedoms, the notwithstanding clause.